realXtend/tundra/bin/scenes/Avatar/Readme.txt

 command loadscene(avatar.txml)

 Next, start one or more clients and connect to the server.
 Each client should get an avatar that can be controlled with WASD + arrows + mouse.
+F toggles fly mode, space flies up and C flies down.
+Space jumps and C sits down when you are not in fly mode.
+Q makes a wave gesture.
+Mouse scroll and +/- zooms in/out.

 Only third person camera is currently implemented.
+Also note that collisions are disabled when flying for now.